wemsteral/CV/README.md

     Evidenced in the [Jarvis wiki](https://github.com/Hannah-Frost/Jarvis-App/wiki) & [Acebook wiki](https://github.com/tsankhalpara/acebook-MVP/wiki/Day-1:-Modelling).

 - Throughout the Makers course I have consistently received positive feedback regarding my ability to be patient, communicate problems clearly and provide a pleasant experience in solving a problem.
-I also find coaching others incredibly satisfying and rewarding and hope to do more of it in the future.
+I also find coaching others incredibly rewarding and hope to do more of it in the future.

 ## Education